RudyMartin/dsai-2025/outline/8-Concepts/1Ea - (11:00) - Lab 1 - Python - Setup and Exercises.md

-Mission Brief: Tag-Along Python Exercise
+## **Mission Brief: Tag-Along Python Exercise**

 Just like astronauts follow a mission checklist together, we’re going to do this next part as a team.
-This is a tag-along exercise—you don’t need to be a Python expert yet!
+This is a **tag-along exercise**—you don’t need to be a Python expert yet!
 We’ll go step-by-step, and you can follow along with me.

+---

-Let’s Log in to Google Colab
+### **Let’s Log in to Google Colab**

-Open your browser and go to [Google Colab](https://colab.research.google.com/).
+1. **Open your browser and go to [Google Colab](https://colab.research.google.com/).**

-Sign in with your individual Google account (not a school account) if you aren’t already.
+2. **Sign in with your individual Google account if you aren’t already.**

-Once you’re in, we’ll start a new notebook and follow the instructions together.
+3. **Once you’re in, we’ll start a new notebook and follow the instructions together.**

+---

-What Are We Doing?
+### **What Are We Doing?**

-We’ll see how to use Python code to interact with a RAG chatbot.
+- We’ll see how to use Python code to interact with a RAG chatbot.

-You’ll upload a set of study notes or use a sample document.
+- You’ll upload a set of study notes or use a sample document.

-We’ll ask the chatbot questions and see how it gives answers based on your notes—not just random internet info.
+- We’ll ask the chatbot questions and see how it gives answers based on your notes—not just random internet info.

-Why Do This?
+---

+### **Why Do This?**

-You’ll get hands-on experience with Python, Colab, and AI tools—skills that are super valuable for your future.
+- You’ll get hands-on experience with Python, Colab, and AI tools—skills that are super valuable for your future.

-You’ll see how AI can be used responsibly to help you learn, not just give you answers.
+- You’ll see how AI can be used responsibly to help you learn, not just give you answers.

-And if you get stuck, don’t worry—we’re all on the same mission, and I’ll help guide you through each step.
+- And if you get stuck, don’t worry—we’re all on the same mission, and I’ll help guide you through each step.

+---

-Ready?
-Let’s launch our Colab notebooks and start exploring together!
+**Ready?
+Let’s launch our Colab notebooks and start exploring together!**

+*(Pause to make sure everyone is logged in and ready to go before moving to the first code cell/instruction.)*